resoai/TileBoard/README.md

       /* timeFormat: 12 for AM/PM marker, 24 for 24 hour time (default) */
       timeFormat: Number,

-      /* pages: A list of page objects.
-See documentation on Pages below */
-      pages: [],

       /* menuPosition: LEFT (default) or BOTTOM */
       menuPosition: MENU_POSITIONS.LEFT,

       /* hideScrollbar: Hiding horizontal scrollbar */
       hideScrollbar: false,

+      /* pages: A list of page objects.
+See documentation on Pages below */
+      pages: [],

       /* events: A list of events.
 See documentation on Events below */
       events:  [],

+      /* screensaver: A digital picture frame with a clock.
+Appears when
+       * the dashboard has been idle
+       * (optional)
+       */
+      screensaver: {
+        /* timeout: Idle time (in seconds) before the screensaver will show */
+        timeout: 300,

+        /* slidesTimeout: Amount of time (in seconds) to show each slide */
+        slidesTimeout: 10,

+        /* slides: Array of paths to pictures. */
+        slides: [
+          'images/bg1.jpeg',
+          'images/bg2.png',
+          'images/bg3.png'
+        ]
+      }
    }
 ```